cardstack/cardstack-documentation/guides/release/data/index.md

 In Cardstack, we have grouped these various tasks into indexers, searchers, writers, and authenticators within the data plugins.

-To see an example of a data plugin, check out the [`@cardstack/ephemeral`](https://github.com/cardstack/cardstack/tree/master/packages/ephemeral) plugin.

 ## Anatomy of a data plugin

 A data plugin is usually made up of up to four main features: